Society’s Dropouts: 31 Eye-Opening Photos Of America’s 1970s Hippie Communes

 The country was filled with college graduates lacking any job prospects, young women who refused to lead their mothers’ lives, and the myth of an “equal” society that couldn’t seem to shake its nasty history of segregation and inequality.

-As University of Kansas professor Timothy Miller said, “Reason had run its course; now it was time to return to the mystical and intuitional… the hippies rejected the industrial for the agrarian, the plastic for the natural, the synthetic for the organic.”
+As University of Kansas professor Timothy Miller noted, “Reason had run its course; now it was time to return to the mystical and intuitional… the hippies rejected the industrial for the agrarian, the plastic for the natural, the synthetic for the organic.”

-Each hippie commune was different: some were deeply religious communities while others were completely secular.
 Drug use was rampant on some hippie communes and forbidden on others.
-Some were strictly self-sufficient agrarian societies, but other hippie communes participated in capitalism--owning businesses and selling rock albums.
+Some were strictly self-sufficient agrarian societies, but other hippie communes participated in capitalism by owning businesses and selling rock albums.
 There was no "one-size fits all" model, and each hippie commune developed its own culture, rules, and personality over time.

 If you want to delve deeper into commune life, check out these videos about hippies, the communes they lived on, and the children they raised there: